 The Incorporation is governed by the Master Court which is headed by the Deacon, the Collector and a number of Masters who are elected annually.

-The Incorporation today has a membership of over a 1000 and during its 450-year history there have been many famous men connected with it, including Kings Princes and Prime Ministers.
+The Incorporation today has a membership of over 1000 and during its 450-year history there have been many famous people connected with it, including Kings, Princes, a Princess and Prime Ministers.
 From the 16th to the early 19th centuries, the majority of members were metalworkers – men who worked with a hammer to fashion their products.
 However, more recently membership has widened to include industrialists, entrepreneurs, and others for whom the Incorporation with all its traditions has provided encouragement in furthering the trade and commerce of the City of Glasgow.

 Clerk: W Grant Johnston

 ‘By Hammer in Hand, All Arts Do Stand’